 About the Client

-Established in Taiwan since 2011, News&Market is an innovative online platform and was the first site in Taiwan devoted to reporting issues in agriculture, food safety and environmental justice in urban and rural communities.
+Established in Taiwan in 2011, News&Market is an innovative online platform and was the first site in Taiwan devoted to reporting issues in agriculture, food safety and environmental justice in urban and rural communities.

 A source of timely reporting, News&Market also needed a platform to promote environmentally friendly products, taking faith in the transformative potentials of consumer mobilization in the larger context of the market economy.

 When rtCamp started on the project, News&Market had a subdirectory WordPress multisite setup with 10 subsites.
 The primary site was used for publishing news posts, while one of the subsites was running a WooCommerce powered shop.
-The shop had more than 550 products and the order history of more than 50,000 orders.
+The shop had more than 550 products and an order history of more than 50,000 orders.

 Running on a Linode server with outdated Nginx, MySQL and PHP versions, the site was constantly slow.
 CPU usage was high even during reasonable traffic, with occasional downtime.
 Updating a product from the backend resulted in >1 minute wait times.

 Finally, the site was running outdated versions of WordPress, WooCommerce and over 150 plugins.

 rtCamp started the project by setting up a new Linode server with the latest version of EasyEngine, our open-source server management tool.
 All the server-side software, including WordPress, WooCommerce and other plugins were updated to their latest versions.

 The existing multisite was then cloned to this newly set up server. rtCamp then tested all the critical features and shop functionality, fixing anything that broke because of the updates.

 rtCamp also worked with News&Market to review the plugins in use and remove more than 50 plugins whose functionality could easily be replicated via custom code.
 NewRelic was set up to monitor error logs and database queries.